-- 35. Since 2014, DCF had been "actively exploring formal educational partnerships to possibly acquire an accredited university or university system with a focus on acquiring a forprofit educational institution who would benefit from becoming non-profit."
-See DCF Press Release, Dream Center, Acquisition of Education Management Corporation (Mar.
-3, 2017), available at: https://dreamcenter.org/dream-center-foundation/. - 36.
+- 38. Since 2014, DCF had been "actively exploring formal educational partnerships to possibly acquire an accredited university or university system with a focus on acquiring a for-profit educational institution [that] would benefit from becoming non-profit."
+See Press Release, Dream Center, Acquisition of Educ.
+Mgmt.
+Corp.
+(Mar.
+3, 2017) ("March 3, 2017 Press Release") (on file with Plaintiffs). - 39.
 From those explorations emerged "an amazing opportunity for the Dream Center Foundation to acquire 3 university systems from [EDMC], and turn those systems into community focused not-for-profit educational institutions."
-Id.

-- 37. On March 3, 2017, EDMC executed an agreement for the sale of substantially all of its assets and schools to DCF, including the assets of IIA, for \$60 million. - 38.
-Shortly after the March 3, 2017 announcement, Defendants proclaimed on Art Institute websites, including IIA's, that: "NON-PROFIT = EVEN MORE [. . .]
+Id. - 40.
+On March 3, 2017, EDMC executed an agreement for the sale of substantially all of its assets and schools to DCF, including the assets of IIA, for \$60 million. - 41.
+Shortly after the March 3 announcement, Defendants proclaimed on Art Institute websites, including IIA's, that: "NON-PROFIT = EVEN MORE [. . .]
 Even more affordable.
 Even more accessible.
 Even more invested." (emphasis in original).
 The website contained the following image:

-39. On March 6, 2017, IIA informed students by email of EDMC's "intention to sell [IIA] to DCF, a not-for-profit institution."
-IIA told students in the email that "[t]his agreement is great news for our school;" that "[t]he Illinois Institute of Art-Chicago is not going out of business;" and that "you and your fellow students will have the opportunity to continue your current programs of study and graduate on time and without interruption."
+42. On March 6, 2017, IIA informed students by email of EDMC's "intention to sell [IIA] to DCF, a not-for-profit institution."
+IIA told students in the email that "[t]his agreement is great news for our school," that "[t]he Illinois Institute of Art-Chicago is not going out of business," and that "you and your fellow students will have the opportunity to continue your current programs of study and graduate on time and without interruption."

-40. The March 6 email continued:
+43. The March 6 email continued: